charleeislegend/stremio-ai-search/README.md

 - You can set the number of recommendations AI should return for a query (30 Max)
 - TMDB integration ensures you have a content rich catalog for movies and series
 - RPDB integration gives you access to awesome posters with inbuilt ratings
-- Optional Movie and Series recommendation poster in homescreen
+- Optional Movie and Series recommendation catalogs in homescreen (Multiple supported)
 - Optional Adult content recommendation
 - AI based Similar items recommendation in streams view
 - Error Posters in case of errors for better user experience